 Kate Cuthbert was born and raised in Adelaide, South Australia.
-Having studied Interior & Furniture Design, she moved to designing & making jewellery and has now successfully and profoundly landed herself in the art of analogue collage, where she creates under the name Satin&Tat.
+Having studied Interior & Furniture Design, she moved to designing & making jewellery before successfully landing herself in the art of analogue collage, where she creates under the name Satin&Tat.

-“I work with anything and everything, primarily paper.
-Nothing collagable is safe!
-I love vintage and modern magazines...
-I cut with both scissors and an X-acto knife, depending on the image and paper quality”
+“I work with primarily paper and love both modern and vintage materials...
+I cut with both scissors and an X-acto knife depending on the image and the paper quality.”

-Kate has exhibited numerous times around Adelaide.
-Her work has also been exhibited in San Francisco and she was invited to take part of the inaugural exhibition of The Scandinavian Collage Museum in Norway.
-Most recently a piece was shown at the 2018 Sziget Festival in Budapest.
+Kate has, and continues to, exhibit around Adelaide.
+Her work has also been exhibited in San Francisco and she was invited to take part of the inaugural exhibition of The Scandinavian Collage Museum in Norway and Sziget Festival in Budapest.

-Kate has collaborated with Australian and international collage artists including Zach Collins (USA), Itchi (FRANCE), Karen Lynch (AUS), Sean Phillips (USA), Emidio IsHere (ITALY), Franz Samsa (ITALY) to name a few.
+Kate has collaborated with Australian and international collage artists including Zach Collins (USA), Itchi (FRANCE), Karen Lynch (AUS), Emidio IsHere (ITALY), Franz Samsa (ITALY) to name a few.
 She is currently collaborating with Australian label Kitty Came Home on a range of clutches, journals and jewellery to be launched in April, 2021.

-Satin&Tat, is a fixture on the Adelaide market scene where she sells her collage printed products.
-She also holds regular collage workshops in Adelaide.
+Satin&Tat is a fixture on the Adelaide market scene where she sells giclee prints and other printed products.
+Kate also teaches collage workshops.

 In 2019 Kate created Minima, an offshoot of Satin&Tat, where she exclusively explores shape and colour.